gdubicki/centos-pam-with-update-motd/README.md

 If you want to build the RPMs using code in this repo on your machine then please do the following:

+### The easy way

+Please see [travis.yml](./.travis.yml) for commands which you can reproduce on your localhost or in your CI/CD system.

+### The hard way

+Below is a full how-to for building each component of this app.

 ### Prerequisites

 * Docker